Cascade County's Storm Water Management Program

 Storm water is rain and snow melt that runs off surfaces such as rooftops, paved streets and parking lots that does not percolate into the soil.
-As water runs off these surfaces, it can pick up pollutants such as:
+As water runs off these surfaces, it can pick up pollutants such as animal waste, fertilizers, oil, pesticides, oil, trash, etc.

 Storm water can discharge into local streams, creeks, rivers and lakes.
 In the urban areas of Montana, storm water may go into a storm drain and continue through a storm sewer collection system until it is discharged into a local waterway.
-Typically, storm water is discharged into water bodies without being treated.
+Storm water is discharged into water bodies without treatment.

 Storm Water Contamination & Illicit Discharges